-Most of the dirt bike riders are enjoying their time racing and going off road.
+Most of the dirt bike riders are enjoying their time racing and going off-road.
 But when their bike suffers from a malfunction even though it is a small one, they suddenly rush it to the bike shop and get it repaired.
 As a rider, you should be able to fix your bike even in little ways to avoid spending unnecessary expenses.
 Replacing the clutch is one of the must-learned techniques.

 First and foremost, before tinkering with your bike, make sure that the bike itself is cleaned.
 Hosed/ Shower it with water and ensure that no foreign things are present at the external part of the bike.
-You don’t want those dirt to get in the way of your tinkering and they might cause more problems if left unclean.
+You don’t want that dirt to get in the way of your tinkering and they might cause more problems if left unclean.
 Also, make sure that your workstation is cleaned as well.
-A messy workstation will result to disturbance and other unpleasant things.
+A messy workstation will result in disturbance and other unpleasant things.
 It is better to work where you can feel comfortable and at ease.

 Once all is set up, it is time to take out the clutch of the bike, over the right side of the engine, the clutch cover is located.
 Most of the covers consist of 5 bolts holding it together.
 (Honda CR125) upon removing the cover, you will be able to see the baskets/plates that are usually secured by 5 more bolts.
 In this part, you may need a special tool that will hold the clutch to avoid it from spinning while you are loosening the bolts.